jes/scamp-cpu/doc/SYSCALLS.md

 Blocks 64-79 are the free space bitmap.
 Blocks 80+ are disk contents.

+### 0xfee8: trap(func)

+    Return: 0
+    Implemented: yes
+    Errors: n/a

+Set the trap function.
+This is a function that will be called, with no arguments, when ^C is typed at the console.
+Set `func` to 0 to revert to the default behaviour of exiting.
+The trap function need not return, but should make sure to set the stack pointer to something sensible if it doesn't.

 ## Errors

 Errors are generally returned from system calls as `-ERR`, with the following meanings: